bitovi/academy/src/technology-consulting/5-communication.md

 **Restating and reinforcing key messages: use repetition and summary to emphasize critical points:** To ensure that your main points are understood, don’t hesitate to restate them in different ways.
 Summarize the key takeaways at the end of a conversation or in a follow-up email.
 For example, after a meeting, you might send a summary email that outlines the decisions made and the next steps, reinforcing what was discussed.

-**Achieving alignment by summarizing the other party’s perspective accurately: confirm you’ve understood their position and make sure both parties are on the same page:** One effective way to avoid misunderstandings is to restate what the other person has said in your own words.
+**Achieving alignment by summarizing the other person’s perspective accurately: confirm you’ve understood their position and make sure both parties are on the same page:** One effective way to avoid misunderstandings is to restate what the other person has said in your own words.
 This technique, often called “mirroring,” helps confirm that you’ve understood their perspective correctly.
 For example, you might say, “Just to make sure we’re aligned, I understand that you’re concerned about the project timeline because of X, Y, and Z — does that sound right?”

 **Seeking input and collaboration: involve others in finding a solution to the communication breakdown, fostering a collaborative approach to resolving issues:** When communication issues arise, invite others to help resolve them.
 This might involve brainstorming solutions together or getting feedback on how to improve communication moving forward.
 For example, if there’s a recurring issue with how tasks are assigned, you might work with the team to create a more streamlined process.